Extremist-18/AI_Assistant/readme.md

-# NOVA – Next-gen Operating Virtual Assistant
+# NOVA – Next-gen Operating Voice Assistant

-**NOVA** (Next-gen Operating Virtual Assistant) is a desktop-based AI assistant powered by voice recognition, intelligent automation, and a modern PyQt6 interface.
+**NOVA** (Next-gen Operating Voice Assistant) is a desktop-based AI assistant powered by voice recognition, intelligent automation, and a modern PyQt6 interface.
 It enables hands-free control over tasks such as email management, calendar scheduling, music playback, weather updates, web search, and more.

 ---